-In order to construct a quantum subdivision coding scheme achieving the rate $\tilde{R}=\frac{\log\lb d\rb - \delta}{1+\delta m}$, we will start as in the proof of Theorem \ref{thm:CPTPSubCap} and consider a coding scheme for the usual capacity, Definition \ref{defn:QuantCap}, for a channel of the form $\Tm_{t/k}:= e^{\frac{t}{k}\Lm}$ achieving the rate $R$ close to the maximal value $\log(d)$.
+To construct a quantum subdivision coding scheme achieving the rate $\tilde{R}=\frac{\log\lb d\rb - \delta}{1+\delta m}$, we start as in the proof of Theorem \ref{thm:CPTPSubCap} and consider a coding scheme for the usual capacity, Definition \ref{defn:QuantCap}, for a channel of the form $\Tm_{t/k}:= e^{\frac{t}{k}\Lm}$ achieving the rate $R$ close to the maximal value $\log(d)$.
 Then we use this 'local' scheme to build the total coding scheme for the subdivision capacity similar to the previous proof.
-Compare Figure \ref{fig:CPTPCodingScheme} to Figure \ref{fig:SGCodingScheme} to get further insight into the intuition behind this proof.
+Compare Fig. \ref{fig:CPTPCodingScheme} to Fig. \ref{fig:SGCodingScheme} to get further insight into the intuition behind this proof.

 By continuity $(\ref{equ:CoherentInfoToZero})$ there exists a $K\in\N$ such that $I^{\text{coh}}\lb \omega^{A'A} ,\i_{A'}\otimes \Tm_{t/K}\rb > \text{log}\lb d\rb-\delta$ for the quantum channel $\Tm_{t/K}:= e^{\frac{t}{K}\Lm}$.
 Thus the rate $R= \text{log}\lb d\rb-\delta $ is achievable and we can use the decoupling approach, see Appendix A, to construct a coding scheme.